Frequently asked questions about the winter call

 How much does parental leave extend the eligibility when applying for an Academy Research Fellowship?

 Family leave extends the eligibility to apply for an Academy Research Fellowship.
 The easiest way to calculate your eligibility is to add the number of days of parental leave to the date of your degree.
-The resulting date should fall between 1 January 2018 and 31 January 2023.
+The resulting date should fall between 1 January 2019 and 31 January 2024.
 Please note that only leaves taken after the doctoral degree count towards the extension.
+If you have been on partial family leave, the family leave period will extend your eligibility correspondingly.
+For example, six months of 50% family leave extends eligibility by three months.

 Can tenure-track professors or lecturers (tenured teachers) apply for Academy Research Fellowship funding?